libmapper/libmapper/doc/expression_syntax.md

 Up to 8 additional variables can be declared as-needed in the expression.
 The variable names can be any string except for the reserved variable names `x` and `y`.
-The values of these variables are stored per-instance (if assigned from an instanced signal) or per-signal with the map context and can be accessed in subsequent calls to the evaluator.
-In the following example, the user-defined variable `ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average:
+The values of these variables are stored with the map context, either per-instance (if assigned from an instanced signal) or per-signal (if assigned from a singleton signal), and can be accessed in subsequent calls to the evaluator.
+In the following example, the user-defined variable
+`ema` is used to keep track of the `exponential moving average` of the input signal value `x`, *independent* of the output value `y` which is set to give the difference between the current sample and the moving average: